 We care a lot about your experience on our website.
 Please tell us how we can improve.

 Millions of milk cartons are handed out at lunch across the country every school day, which creates a LOT of waste.
-For this reason, many schools are ditching milk cartons for a bulk milk dispenser and reusable cups.
+For this reason, many schools are ditching milk cartons for a milk dispenser and reusable cups.

 Milk stays cold and at constant temperature (cartons in an open cooler lose one day of life expectancy for each hour it remains open)